 New England Institute of Technology (NEIT) requires all full-time students who live in NEIT housing, and all international students with F-1 visas (whether living in NEIT housing or not) to carry personal health insurance.
-If a student can show proof of adequate private health insurance, the Student Health Insurance may be waived by electronically submitting a waiver form by the designated due date (go to www.gallagherstudent.com/ NEIT).
+If a student can show proof of adequate private health insurance, the Student Health Insurance may be waived by electronically submitting a waiver form by the designated due date (go to https://studentcenter.uhcsr.com/).
 Students that do not obtain a waiver are required to enroll in the Student Health Insurance program administered by Arthur J. Gallagher & Co. and underwritten by UnitedHealthcare Student Resources.
 The annual premium for students enrolled in the Student Health Insurance program will be assessed to the student's account.
-TheStudentHealthInsuranceprogramisdesignedtoprotectagainstunexpectedmedicalexpense and to meet most students' needs while on campus and throughout the Policy Year.
+The Student Health Insurance program is designed to protect against unexpected medical expense and to meet most students' needs while on campus and throughout the Policy Year.

-SUMMARY OF CIVIL AND CRIMINAL PENALTIES FOR VIOLATION

-OF FEDERAL COPYRIGHT LAWS
+SUMMARY OF CIVIL AND CRIMINAL PENALTIES FOR VIOLATION OF FEDERAL COPYRIGHT LAWS